zcharli/posdb/README.md

 #### Dependencies:
 Internet connection
-Node.js installed
+Node.js 0.10.x

 Run the following commands:

-Extract the zip file with project in it, open up a terminal or powershell `cd posdb`
+Extract the zip file with project in it or git clone this repository, open up a terminal or powershell `cd posdb`
 `npm install`